meitneshi/challenge-documentation/docs/challenge-types/metamorph.md

 Let's say you want write a Fibonacci challenge.
 Create a new directory and create a `entry.rs` file, it will define:
-- which language is avalaible for the user,
+- which language is available for the user,
 - all your tests to validate user code.

 ```rust linenums="1"